cronvel/doormen/bdd-spec.md

 <a name="mask"></a>
 # Mask
-Should mask data using a tier-level.
+should mask data using a tier-level.

 ```js
 var schema = {